open-ephys/gui-docs/source/User-Manual/Plugins/OneBox.rst

 * **Ground** - same as External, but with the ground and reference connected internally, so no wire bridge is needed.

-.. note:: As of GUI version 0.6.0, it's no longer possible to select the "Internal" reference channels of a Neuropixels probe.
-These channels are not suitable to use as a reference due to their high impedance.

-.. caution:: When using multiple PXI basestations in the same chassis, some users have reported problems with the External reference.
-This manifests as randomly occurring saturating events on the LFP channels, combined with a sudden drop in gain on the AP channels.
-Such events are not seen when using the Tip reference.

 Activity view
 ###########################